Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Changing Alltrade oil on each model of the compressor can be slightly different from one to another.
 First, ask yourself if your compressor is definitely oil-lubricated and make sure you have an answer to this.
 If you need, check the model manual or contact Alltrade directly to find out.

 Changing Alltrade Compressor Oil Process

 After following the previous steps and draining the Alltrade oil from the compressor, fit the plug back into the bottom of the sump and securely tighten it.
-Now, at the top of the Alltrade oil sump there will be a port into which you can add the replacement Alltrade oil.
-It’s quite difficult to be any more specific than that as I do not know your model and like I said, the process can vary slightly.
+Now, at the top of the Alltrade oil sump, there will be a port into which you can add the replacement Alltrade oil.
+It’s quite difficult to be any more specific than that as I do not know your model and as I said, the process can vary slightly.